Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

     - Replace the `Host Name` value with the IP address of your ROS machine.
 Ensure that the `Host Port` is set to `10000`.

-    - If you are going to run ROS services with docker container introduced [below](#the-ros-side), fill `Host Name` and `Override Unity IP` with the loopback IP address `127.0.0.1`.
+    - If you are going to run ROS services with a Docker container, fill `Host Name` and `Override Unity IP` with the loopback IP address `127.0.0.1`.

-1. To call the `Publish()` function, a UI element will be added for user input.
+2. To call the `Publish()` function, a UI element will be added for user input.
 In the Hierarchy window, right click to add a new UI > Button.
 Note that this will create a new Canvas parent as well.
 	> Note: In the `Game` view, you will see the button appear in the bottom left corner as an overlay.
 In `Scene` view the button will be rendered on a canvas object that may not be visible.

    > Note: In case the Button does not start in the bottom left, it can be moved by setting the `Pos X` and `Pos Y` values in its Rect Transform component.
 For example, setting its Position to `(-200, -200, 0)` would set its position to the bottom right area of the screen.